-3) Cash Flow Management
+(4) Cash Flow Management

-We will use core operating cash flow and asset replacement as resources to execute shareholder returns and make growth investments and investments in human capital to enable further growth.
-Approximately 70% of basic operating cash flow will be used towards growth investment and investment in human capital, and approximately 30% will be used to shareholder return.
+We will use core operating cash flow and asset replacement as resources to growth investment and investments in human capital for further growth and shareholder return.
+Approximately 70% of basic operating cash flow will be used to growth investment and investment in human capital, and approximately 30% will be used to shareholder return.